coreui/coreui-vue/packages/docs/components/button.md

 ```

-<CCallout color="info">Some of the button styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.</CCallout>
+<Callout color="info">Some of the button styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.</Callout>

 ## Sizes